Scheduled MonumentsEnglandMarket cross

 What is Market cross?

-Market Cross is a medieval stone monument located in Yorkshire, England, serving as a focal point for civic and commercial activity in its settlement.
+Market Cross is a medieval stone structure located in Yorkshire, England, serving as the focal point of a market town's commercial and civic life.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012154.

 Who is responsible for protecting Market cross?